 The composite appearance of the Beast, resembling a leopard, lion, and bear, suggests its ferocity and predatory nature.

-The description of one of the Beast's heads being wounded to death and then healed is often interpreted as a parody or imitation of Christ's death and resurrection, symbolizing the deceptive nature of the Beast's power and the allure of false messiahs.
+The description of one of the Beast's heads being wounded to death and then healed is often interpreted as a parody or imitation of Christ's death and resurrection, symbolising the deceptive nature of the Beast's power and the allure of false messiahs.

-The angel with the keys to the bottomless pit binding the Beast and casting him into it represents the ultimate defeat and judgment of evil by divine authority.
+The angel with the keys to the bottomless pit binding the Beast and casting him into it represents the ultimate defeat and judgement of evil by divine authority.
 This act symbolises the triumph of righteousness over wickedness.

 The Lamb holding the book of life underscores the role of Jesus Christ as the mediator between God and humanity.
 The book of life contains the names of those who belong to God and have received eternal life through faith in Christ.